Conference Travel Grants

 Eligibility

-In the year in which Ph.D. students are on the job market, students are eligible for department travel grants to fund up to $1,050 in qualifying expenses for travel to the APSA Annual Meeting.
+In the year in which Ph.D. students are on the job market, they are eligible for department travel grants to fund up to $1,200 in qualifying expenses for travel to the APSA Annual Meeting.
 All students, including those not presenting a paper or poster at the APSA Annual Meeting, are eligible for these grants.

-The $1,050 allocation for students on the job market includes the regular $750 allocation for that year.
-A student who receives a grant of $1,050 to attend the APSA Annual Meeting in September, will have no further travel grant eligibility for that year.
+The $1,200 allocation for students on the job market includes the regular $800 allocation for that year.
+A student who receives a grant of $1,200 to attend the APSA Annual Meeting in September will be ineligible for further travel grants for that year.

 Students on the market who wish to attend the APSA Annual Meeting and who are not presenting papers or posters should apply for a job market department travel grant.
 Only students presenting papers are eligible for GSAS grants.